Skip to main content

 Email

-Pulling from specimens accumulated in cohort and case-control studies, we are examining the methylation of the HPV viral genome in relation to risk of cervical intraepithelial neoplasia 3 (CIN 3) and cancer.
+We are examining the methylation of the HPV viral genome in relation to risk of cervical intraepithelial neoplasia 3 (CIN 3) and cancer in specimens accumulated in cohort and case-control studies.
 As a general rule for multiple HPV types, increased methylation particularly of CpG sites in the L1 gene is strongly associated with increased risk of CIN 3 and cancer.
 The goal is to understand the etiologic meaning and possible biomarker utility of viral (and cervical) gene methylation for the prevention of cancer.
 This is a Cancer Moonshot priority.

 For more information, contact Mark Schiffman and Nicolas Wentzensen.